wkon621/Salary-Prediction/README.md

 ## Conclusion

 I have developed a model that can predict future salaries of job postings based on salaries of current job postings.
-After performing the exploratory data analysis, I developed three models and compared their mean squared errors to measure the performance. against the baseline model.
-Gradient boosting model  performs the best with the train data.
-I used the model to predict the salary of test data, and saved the results of the prediction in a csv file.
+After performing the exploratory data analysis, I developed three models and compared their mean squared errors to measure the performance against the baseline model.
+Gradient boosting model performs the best with the training data.
+I used the model to predict the salary on testing data, and saved the results of the prediction in a csv file.
 I also included the analysis of feature importances, and saved it in a separate csv file.